 A person who is in the early stage of syphilis will get one or more sores on his or her genitals.
 The sores are not really painful but they will be there for about a month and a half.

 If diagnosis and treatment are not done right away, a person moves on to the next stage of syphilis, where rashes will begin to surface in various parts of the body.
 They may change colors, to dark red or brown, as time goes by.
 Fever, exhaustion, headaches, weight loss, and inflammation of the lymph nodes are also typical.

-If, for some reason, diagnosis and treatment are still not accomplished, the latent stage of syphilis kicks in.
+If for some reason, diagnosis and treatment are still not accomplished, the latent stage of syphilis kicks in.
 During this time, a person may suffer from symptoms and complications that affect important body parts and organs, such as the heart, bones, joints, and brain.
-The body's nervous system will be in so much danger, and may result to numbness, paralysis, and dementia.
+The body's nervous system will be in so much danger and may result in numbness, paralysis, and dementia.

 It is necessary that upon seeing the signs and symptoms of syphilis, a person consults a doctor right away.
 There are different methods to test for syphilis, and they exist to figure out the illness of the patient.

-When undergoing syphilis test, blood, urine, or saliva samples may be required for evaluation, so a patient hass to be ready.
+When undergoing syphilis test, blood, urine, or saliva samples may be required for evaluation, so a patient has to be ready.

 If tested positive for syphilis, a patient will receive the usual treatment for syphilis which is penicillin.
 People allergic to penicillin will be given other antibiotics such as ceftriaxone, erythromycin, and tetracycline.